5 days in Italy itinerary

 Day 2: Discover Rome’s ancient attractions

-Rise early on day two to devote a full day to discovering key ancient attractions, beginning with the Colosseum — the largest amphitheater ever built, no less.
+Rise early on day two to devote a full day to discovering key ancient attractions, beginning with the Colosseum—the largest amphitheater ever built, no less.
+Traveling as a family?
+Find out about the best things to do in Rome with kids

-To avoid the biggest crowds, it’s best to pre-book a ticket — or guided tour — for the earliest time slot.
+To avoid the biggest crowds, it’s best to pre-book a ticket—or guided tour—for the earliest time slot.

+Nearby, the Roman Forum—a sprawling complex of temples, basilicas, and arches that date back to the 7th century BC—is another must-visit.
 Once the center of Roman public life, the ruins here today are a joy to ramble, so try to devote a couple of hours

-Come the afternoon, head to the Vatican Museums to see masterpieces by Raphael and Leonardo da Vinci, and Michelangelo's iconic ceiling and Last Judgment fresco in the Sistine Chapel.
+Come the afternoon, head to the Vatican Museums to see masterpieces by Raphael and Leonardo da Vinci and Michelangelo's iconic ceiling and Last Judgment fresco in the Sistine Chapel.
+As with the Colosseum, you really should pre-book this very popular experience.

 Aside from seeing Michelangelo’s Pietà sculpture, you could climb the basilica’s dome to enjoy panoramic views over St. Peter’s Square and the wider city, or else take the elevator, which will leave you with only having to climb a mere 320 steps inside the dome!
+Want more Rome inspiration?
+Read up on the best places to get off the tourist trail in Rome.

 Michelangelo's David and Bartolommeo Bandinelli's Hercules and Cacus by Palazzo Vecchio on Square Piazza della Signoria in Florence, Italy © Shutterstock